 Certificate management is out of the scope of this profile.

-TLS Authentication with Client Certificate
+CLIENT Authentication with TLS

 R4071: If the CLIENT and the DEVICE exchanged certificates during the TLS handshake, and the DEVICE as well as the CLIENT were able to verify the certificates, the CLIENT and DEVICE are mutually authenticated, and no further steps SHALL be required.